MontiCore/cd4analysis/README.md

 If there is no given output name, then the name of the model is used.

-Additionally to the used cli parameter, CDCLI can be configured for PlantUML using futher options specifically for PlantUML output: TODO SVa: use new output
+Additionally to the used cli parameter, CDCLI can be configured for PlantUML using futher options specifically for PlantUML output:
 ```shell
 $ java -jar CDCLI.jar -h -puml
 ...